-Two colleges with close links to Plymouth University have merged to create a centre offering outstanding further and higher education to students across Somerset.
+Two colleges with close links to University of Plymouth have merged to create a centre offering outstanding further and higher education to students across Somerset.

 Following an extensive consultation process, the governors of both Bridgwater College and Somerset College have approved plans to establish a new college which will bring together more than 26,000 students and 1,500 staff across a wide range of further and higher education courses.

-These include Plymouth University courses in education, business, health, engineering, food technology and agriculture which are taught from the two sites.
+These include University of Plymouth courses in education, business, health, engineering, food technology and agriculture which are taught from the two sites.